-The Class of 2013 Senior Picnic will be immediately following Graduation Practice on Friday, May 24 until 1:30PM at the Stadium.
+The Class of 2015 Senior Picnic will be immediately following Graduation Practice on Friday, May 22 until 1:30PM at the Baseball Field.
 In order to participate in the water activities, students must have a parent permission form signed.
 These forms will be included in the checkout packet.
 We are looking for parent volunteers to assist with the event, please contact Donna Leonard.

 Drop-in visitations are not permitted during the remainder of the school year.
 Seniors found loitering on campus, including the parking lot, run the risk of losing their privilege to participate in the graduation ceremony.
 Please help us ensure a safe learning environment for underclassmen by adhering to our expectations.

 The PRIDE Workgroup will be sponsoring our 2015 Celebration of Excellence Recognition Week from May 18-May 22.
 Although we realize that not all students can be recognized at the “Recogntion of Excellence: Athletics & Academic Awards” Ceremony, each individual staff member will have a chance to recognize students on campus and in their classrooms.
 Each staff member will recieve 10 certificates of achievement and slushie coupons that they may distribute during this week.